Jackson Demonstration State Forest

 - Seasonal Road & Campground Closure

-JDSF maintains a rustic experience, so be aware of minimal signage.
-Smart devices and applications are useful tools to guide you through the landscape.
-All digitized maps are georeferenced and available for use offline (cell reception not required) in the Avenza app: https://www.avenzamaps.com/
+JDSF maintains a rustic experience, so be aware of minimal signage no cell signal.
+It is recommended to carry a cell phone with an application like TrailForks or Avenza loaded with a copy of the JDSF Base Map before venturing into the forest.
+All digitized maps are georeferenced and available for use offline (cell reception not required) in the Avenza app.

 Hunting & Fishing: Hunting is allowed in season.
 No fishing is allowed per CA Department of Fish and Wildlife rules.